RexChenNi/Group_30_Island_Survival/README.md

   6. Compilation succeeds (shown above)
   7. Enter the command: ./main
   8. Once you see "Game initialized!", you can start playing based on the game instructions provided.
-  9. Enjoy your game :)
+  9. Enjoy your game and Hope you survive :)